 Assessment criteria Relevant?
 Details/ evidence Potential Health impact?
 Recommended amendments or enhancement actions to the proposal under consideration

 1. Housing quality and design

-1. Does the proposal seek to address the housing needs of the wider community by requiring provision of variation of house type that will meet the needs of older Yes Positive Negative
+1. Does the proposal seek to address the housing needs of the wider community Yes Positive

-or disabled people?
-Partial Neutral
+by requiring provision of variation of nouse type that will meet the needs of order or disabled people?
+Partial Negative Neutral

-[For example does it meet all Lifetime Homes Standards, Building for Life etc?] o Z Uncertain
+[For example does it meet all Lifetime Homes Standards, Building for Life etc?]
+No Uncertain

-× × × × × × × × × × × × × × × × × × × Positive
+5 Positive

-2. Does the proposal promote development that will reduce energy requirements - G. T. C. D. T. C. D. T. C. D. Negative
+2. Does the proposal promote development that will reduce energy requirements res Negative

-summer No Neutral
+and nying costs and ensure that notices are want and dry in whitel and cool in summer raila No Neutral

+2 Uncertain

 2. Access to healthcare services and other social infrastructure

-Positive
+; Positive

-3. Does the proposal seek to retain, replace or provide health and social care res Person Negative
+3. Does the proposal seek to retain, replace or provide health and social care Yes Negative

 related infrastructure?
 Partial Neutral

 0 Uncertain

-Positive
+20% Positive

-1 Does the proposal address the proposal proposal passass the income and passass the proposal proposal passass the proposal passas the proposal passass the proposal passas the proposal passass the p Yes Negative
+4. Does the proposal address the proposed growth/ assess the impact on res Do rtiol Negative

-healthcare services?
-Partial Neutral
+healthcare services? רמוומו Neutral

-o N Uncertain
+NO Uncertain

-Positive
+, , Positive

-5. Does the proposal explore/allow for opportunities for shared community use Yes Negative
+5. Does the proposal explore/allow for opportunities for shared community use leix o Negative

-and co-location of services?
-Parial Neutral
+and co-location of services? רמוומו Neutral

-0 Uncertain
+NO Uncertain

 3. Access to open space and nature

-30% Positive
+× × × × × × × × × × × × × × × × × × × Positive

-6. Does the proposal seek to retain and enhance existing and provide new open Dortio Negative
+6. Does the proposal seek to retain and enhance existing and provide new open Partial Negative

-and natural spaces to support healthy living and physical activity?
-Na iia Neutral
+and natural spaces to support healthy living and physical activity? ; ; ; Neutral

-Uncertain

-30% Positive

-7. Does the proposal promote links between open and natural spaces and areas res Partial Negative

-of residence, employment and commerce? o N Neutral

-Uncertain
+2 Uncertain